 8. The large, yellow school bus is merely large

-A school bus’s safety features and requirements are the most stringent of any vehicle on the road.
+A school bus’s safety features and requirements are the most stringent of any vehicle.
 Buses have “compartmentalization” features such as tightly spaced seats and high, energy-absorbing seat backs to keep passengers safe in the event of an accident.

 The NTSB and the National Academy of Sciences investigated frontal and rear crashes, confirming the design’s efficacy.